 The Oklahoma Department of Wildlife Conservation Headquarters Renovation and Expansion was the first major renovation and expansion of the existing facility since the original construction in 1966.
-The project added roughly 14,000 square feet to the existing 24,000 square foot office building to accommodate a growth in office staff and also provide a more energy efficient, modern workplace.
+The project added roughly 14,000 square feet to the existing 24,000 square foot office building to accommodate a growth in office staff and provides a more energy efficient, modern workplace.
 Key project challenges included integrating a conventional steel framed expansion to marry up with the original low floor-to-floor height and cast-in-place concrete structure.
 Additional design challenges included design and detailing of large, cantilevered roof and floor overhangs, new support systems for existing concrete slabs, and a tiered retaining wall at the exterior planter feature.

 360 Engineering Group provided services including structural design, project coordination, quality control, construction administration services for this project.